awsdocs/aws-cpp-developer-guide/README.rst

 `aws-doc-sdk-examples <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/cpp>`_.
 Full
 code and build files are included, so you can build and run any of the provided examples yourself.

-In addition to examples in Java, you'll also find examples for each of the other AWS SDKs.
+In addition to examples in C++, you'll also find examples for each of the other AWS SDKs.
 If you find issues with any of the examples, you can submit issues or fork the repository and submit a pull request!